-The Borrower initially received its first charter contract (as revised or renewed from time-to-time, the "Hempstead Charter") from the Board of Regents for and on behalf of the New York State Education Department ("NYSED") on February 23, 2009 which expired on February 22, 2014.
+The Borrower initially received its first charter contract (as revised or renewed from time-to-time, the "Hempstead Charter") from the State University of New York Charter School Institute (the "Authorizer" or "CSI") on February 23, 2009 which expired on February 22, 2014.
 The Borrower applied for renewal of the Hempstead Charter on August 15, 2013 which was approved on January 27, 2014 and issued on March 3, 2014.
-In January 2016, the Charter School Institute approved the High School expansion.
-Currently the Hempstead Charter is effective through June 30, 2019, and it authorizes the Borrower to operate grades K-11 with a maximum enrollment of 1,296 students.
-Based on its expected renewal and modification, the Hempstead Charter is expected to permit the Borrower to operate at full capacity with maximum enrollment of 1,550 students for the 2019-20 school year.
+In January 2016, the Borrower received a modification to its Hempstead Charter to open a high school and to increase its maximum enrollment.
+Based on its most recent renewal dated March 4, 2019, the Hempstead Charter is effective through June 30, 2024, with a total enrollment growing to 1,775 students in grades K-12 for the 2023-24 school year.

-On July 10, 2017, the Borrower submitted a proposal for authority to operate The Academy Charter School - Uniondale (the "Uniondale Campus").
-The State University of New York Board of Trustees ("SUNY Trustees"), in its capacity as a charter authorizer, approved the Borrower's application to establish the Uniondale Campus on December 12, 2017.
-The SUNY Trustees forwarded the proposed charter for the Uniondale Campus (the "Uniondale Charter" and collectively with the Hempstead Charter, the "Charter") to the Board of Regents for their approval on March 5, 2018.
-The Hempstead Charter is effective as of June 4, 2018.
+On July 10, 2017, the Borrower submitted a proposal to operate The Academy Charter School - Uniondale (the "Uniondale Campus").
+The Authorizer granted the charter to operate the Uniondale Campus on December 12, 2017 (the "Uniondale Charter" and collectively with the Hempstead Charter, the "Charter") to operate grades K-6 with a maximum enrollment of 475 students by the 2022-23 school year.
+The Borrower opened the Uniondale Campus in 2018 and currently has 250 students enrolled in grades K-3.
+The Uniondale Charter expires in June 30, 2023.